Applications of Artificial Intelligence/Machine Learning in RF/Microwave Design and Signal Processing

 Moderator/Organizer: Pushkar Kulkarni, Qualcomm

-With advancements in algorithms and technology, artificial intelligence (AI) and machine learning (ML) has found its way in abundance in practical applications.
-At RWW however, we will be focusing on how AI/ML techniques are becoming increasingly popular in RF/Microwave System Design and Signal Processing.
-Mark your program book, tell your friends, and join the RWW2021 Young Professionals session to learn about these exciting topics and opportunities that lie ahead.
-Young Professionals session is free for IEEE/MTT-S Members.
+Advancements in algorithms and technology are driving use of artificial intelligence (AI)/machine learning (ML) in abundance in practical applications.
+At Radio Wireless Week (RWW) 2022 however, we will be focusing on how AI/ML techniques are becoming increasingly popular in RF/Microwave System Design and Signal Processing.
+Recognized experts from both academia and industry have been invited to present fresh ideas and new concepts to the curious minds.
+Mark your calendar, tell your friends, and join the YP session to learn about these emerging, exciting topics and opportunities that lie ahead.

 Professor Mert Pilanci, Stanford University